NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The longer you can look back, the farther you can look forward Winston Churchill

-A profitable and comfortable position was taken away from NIHON KOHDEN by the Digital Revolution!
+A profitable and comfortable position was taken away from NIHON KOHDEN by the disruptive Digital Revolution

 First, for perspective: The highest revenue for NIHON KOHDEN CORPORATION from exports comes from patient monitors, followed by defibrillators, together they formed about 70% of the company's sales in foreign markets.
 All other equipment only make up a small part of the export business.

-The disruptive digital revolution brutally pushed back by decades the technological progress of NIHON KOHDEN, and many will be stunned to learn what is current digital capability status of the LIFE SCOPE brand bedside monitoring systems.
+The disruptive digital revolution brutally pushed back by decades the technological progress of NIHON KOHDEN, whose strength is mainly in traditional analog electronics; many of you will be stunned to learn what is the company's current digital capability for patient monitoring.
 The details are available in this article for your critical evaluation.

-During the 1990s, the company actually had to grapple with a huge technological gap in order to catch up with International players; the overall situation was so bad it actually demanded an overhaul of the entire product range just to stay relevant.
-Speed and intense investment were the two critical elements to make up for the lost time but the total failure in developing a modular exchange platform for measurement data had led to the company giving up developing beyond the first two failed modular monitors.
-NIHON KOHDEN had lost the golden opportunity to catch up, and the company is far behind international competitors today.
+During the 1990s, the company was seen grappling with a huge technological gap to catch up with International players; the overall situation was so bad that an overhaul of the entire product range was needed.
+Speed and intense investment were the two critical elements to make up for the lost time but the company relented after encountering the first failures.
+NIHON KOHDEN had lost the opportunity to catch up, and the company is way far behind international competitors today.

 NIHON KOHDEN patient monitoring products were shunned in foreign markets

-It was impossible to create value using outdated technology!
-The absence of know-how to offer even basic level of digital networking (LAN) in Patient Monitors in the 1990s meant the collapse of NIHON KOHDEN export sales for Life Scope Patient Monitors; the only exception was export sales to Japanese Government ODA projects.
+The problem faced by the company in foreign markets is how to create value using outdated technology!
+The absence of know-how to offer even basic level of digital networking (LAN) in Patient Monitors in the 1990s meant the collapse of NIHON KOHDEN export sales for Life Scope Patient Monitors; the only exception was export sales linked to Japanese Government ODA projects.
 As seen in the USA market, sales recovery was so gradual and hardly noticeable that many from the younger generation had erroneously mistaken it as a new emerging brand in the market!

 For a good SUMMARY of the Patient Monitoring market up to the late 1980s, Michael E. Porter had one in his book The Competitive Advantage of Nations (1990; Republished with a new introduction, 1998).

 From the early 1990s the Life Scope Patient Monitoring Systems had already shown rapid technological irrelevance.
-In August 1998, Nihon Kohden finally launched the first Life Scope digital modular monitor but it soon turned out to be a failure.
+In August 1998, Nihon Kohden finally launched the first Life Scope modular monitor using digital interface between monitor main unit and modules, but this turned out to be a failure and the company lost the determination to continue.

-By September 2002 it became obvious to observers the poorly-designed digital measurement data-exchange network platform (necessary for modular monitors) had already been given up to avoid further losses Nihon Kohden Corporation could ill afford.
-Instead of confronting it squarely as a representative brand from Japan, the company resorted to putting in great efforts just to hide the reality (and therefore kept the helpless state of being without a modular data-exchange platform).
-The counterproductive analog yellow MULTI sockets are currently being passed off absurdly as modular communication nodes connecting to a non-existent measurement data network platform; this is but a fraction of the disruption faced by NIHON KOHDEN from the digital revolution.
+By September 2002 it had become obvious to most observers the poorly-designed network platform for digital measurement data was already abandoned.
+Instead of confronting it squarely as a representative patient-monitoring brand from Japan, the company kept herself busy with all means to hide the inability to do digital modular monitoring.
+The analog yellow MULTI-parameter sockets are still currently being passed off absurdly as digital nodes connecting to a non-existent measurement data network platform.

 How can we know what types of patient monitoring products were Nihon Kohden exporting in 1997?